Razat94/learn/PowerBI/README-PowerBI.md

 			- Unlike a measure, a calculated column can be used in a slicer to filter on the report page.

-- Display Folder -
+-- Subsection: Display Folder --
 	In Power BI, a Display Folder is a way to organize fields (columns, measures, hierarchies) in the Fields pane without changing the underlying data model.
 		Purpose: Makes the Fields pane cleaner and easier to navigate.
 		- It’s purely for presentation and usability, especially in large models.

 	Task: Create a display folder named 'Calculated Columns' for each of the columns we made.